lkubb/salt-tool-macos-formula/doc/settings/dock.rst

           sync: true # don't append, make it exactly like specified
           apps:
             - /Applications/TextEdit.app  # paths can be specified, type will be autodetected
-            -                             # empty items are spacers
+            -                             # empty items are small spacers
             - type: file                  # this is the verbose variant for app definition
               path: /Applications/Sublime Text.app
               label: Sublime              # the label will otherwise equal app name without .app